-Compared to its packrat cousins living in more temperate climates, Neotoma lepida is rather small in comparison, ranging from 11 to 15 inches in length, including its tail, and weighing in at around a third of a pound.
+Compared to its packrat cousins living in more temperate climates, Neotoma lepida is rather small in comparison, ranging from eleven to fifteen inches in length, including its tail, and weighing in at around a third of a pound.
 With their dark eyes and tawny brown coats they are quite handsome.
 Their geographic range is vast, extending far south into Baja California and northwestern Sonora; northward throughout the deserts of the Great Basin; and east into western Utah, Arizona and Colorado.
 Neotoma lepida is, for the most part, a nocturnal and solitary creature, which hoards for very practical and specific reasons.

 Instead of burrowing underground, packrats construct dens in a variety of locations—for instance, a protected ring of woody yucca, or better yet a rocky outcrop located in a cave or under a shady boulder overhang.
 Given the opportunity, packrats will build nests in human castoffs like a car engine compartment of a vehicle that has remained in one spot too long.
 Within the one-acre zone surrounding the den, packrats—as their name designates—gather materials of all sorts of desert debris.
 Their assemblage is a collection of mostly organic materials, including cholla cactus bits which serve as a prickly deterrent to those before-mentioned predators, as well as twigs, leaves, fruits, rocks, bone, seeds and on occasion a few shiny human-made mementos when they happen across them.
 Much of what they collect provides sustenance and what they do not consume becomes part of the midden along with the rat’s own fecal pellets.
 Together this collected assortment of material helps to protect, insulate and maintain a comfortably humid climate for the packrat inhabitant in the upper reaches of its nest.